-Here are 19 sides for chili that will complete your meal:
+Here are 42 sides for chili that will complete your meal:

-If you’re wondering what goes with chili, I urge you to try a chicken fajita quesadilla!
+If you’re wondering what goes with chili, I urge you to try a Chicken Fajita Quesadilla.

 Serve it with a meatless chili dish for a well-rounded meal.
 If your chili has meat in it, then skip the chicken.

 For a light side dish that will compliment your hearty chili, you can make a basil and corn salad.

-Opt for a simple vinaigrette to go with the salad for a simple yet classy side dish that will balance chili’s richness.
+Opt for a simple vinaigrette to go with the salad for a simple yet classy side dish that will balance the chili’s richness.

 I love the spiciness of jalapenos, which makes this dish work for me.

 However, if you’re not big on spicy food, you can prepare this dish with yellow chili peppers or even mild banana peppers.

 The peppers and black beans add a nice burst of flavor to this delectable dish.

-However, the crispiness of the nachos is what complements the Texan-style chili so well.
+However, the crispiness of the nachos is what complements the Texan-Style Chili so well.

-7. Spanish rice
+7. Spanish Rice

-The rice, along with veggies such as tomatoes, onions, and pepper, adds some nice textures and flavors to the chili.
+The rice, along with veggies such as tomatoes, onions, and spices, adds some nice textures and flavors to the chili.